johannfaouzi/pyts/doc/utils.rst

 Utils
 =====

-The documentation of the approximation module.
+The documentation of the utils module.

 .. automodule:: pyts.utils
    :members: